lynckia/licode/doc/client_api.md

 });
 ```

-It would help us not wasting CPU or bandwidth if, for instance, we will not render videos in a <video> element bigger than 640x480.
+It would help us not wasting CPU or bandwidth if, for instance, we will not render videos in a &lt;video&gt; element bigger than 640x480.

 ## Unsubscribe from a remote stream